MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

 ### Clauses

 Clauses contain the fraud logic and business policies that are relevant to the segment of traffic that is defined in the condition.
 Clauses use values in the event payload together with Fraud Protection's AI scores to accept, reject, review, or challenge events.
-Each rule must contain at least one clause.
+Each rule must contain at least one clause, and each clause  is assigned a unique name.
+You can click the name to customize it.

 Clauses have the following basic structure.